 Negative keywords are critical if you’re going to use Phrase or Broad match keywords.

 If you add a negative keyword to your campaign or ad groups, then Google will never show your ad when the negative keyword is present in the search phrase.
-For example, if you sell hard drives that only fit in desktop computers and you’re advertising on the Phrase match keyword “hard drives,” then you will want to negative match on the keyword “laptop.”
+For example, if you sell hard drives that only fit in desktop computers and you’re advertising on the Phrase match keyword “hard drives,” then you will want to add “laptop” as a negative keyword.
+Otherwise, your ad would display for search phrases like “laptop hard drives,” which is not going to be relevant for your business.

 3. Initial CPC Bid

-I get a lot of questions from clients about what value to use for the initial cost per click (CPC) bid.
+We get a lot of questions from clients about what value to use for the initial cost per click (CPC) bid.

-The best place to start is to use Google’s Keyword Tool to get the estimated CPC for each keyword.
-The estimated CPC is typically the most you would have to pay to be #1 with a good ad.
-However, if your ad can get a better click through rate (CTR) compared to your competition, then you should be able to get a much lower CPC over time.
+The best place to start is to use Google Keyword Planner to get the estimated CPC for each keyword.
+The estimated CPC is typically the most you would have to pay to be in the top position with a good ad.
+However, if your ad can get a better click-through rate (CTR) compared to your competition, then you should be able to get a much lower CPC over time.

 4. Budget